 Experience whale watching in British Columbia

 British Columbia is one of the best places in the world to see orcas in their natural habitat, something that offers a much more rewarding experience than seeing these magnificent animals in captivity.
-Numerous marine mammal and orca experts have estimated that whales born in captivity live to be, on average, just four-and-a-half years old, as many orcas that live in places like SeaWorld die before they ever reach their second decade.
+Numerous marine mammal and orca experts have estimated that whales born in captivity live to be, on average, just four-and-a-half years old.
 This is contrary to the marine park’s claim that they have about the same lifespan – 25 to 35 years old – in captivity that they do in the wild.
 Just one example is “Granny,” a whale who frequented the inland waters of British Columbia and Washington State.
 She had been spotted thousands of times over 40 years of orca surveys, and experts believe she was over 105 years old when she passed away recently.

 The devastating effects of captivity

-In places like SeaWorld, where the whales are used for entertainment purposes that earn big bucks for the park, they’ve been forced to breed continuously and at ages that are far too young, which has a negative impact on their overall health.
+In theme parks, where the whales are used for entertainment purposes that earn big bucks for the park, they’ve been forced to breed continuously and at ages that are far too young, which has a negative impact on their overall health.
 That they are housed in a small tank and can only swim a fraction of the up to 100 miles per day that they would otherwise swim in the wild, is also believed to be a factor in their shorter lives.